 - Programs must address a demonstrated community need.
 Federal and/or state-level priority areas are established each year in the Request for Proposals.

 - Applicants must propose program designs that are either evidence-based or evidence-informed.

 - Applicants are required to demonstrate community support and the ability to provide cash and/or in-kind match for a percentage of the grant funds.

 - Programs must have a plan to engage community volunteers.

 Current Grant Opportunities: 2021-22 AmeriCorps Grants

-Please note that CNCS documents and eGrants lists the due date as January 6, 2020.
-This is the national due date for competitive applications.
-Kentucky competitive applications must be submitted to Serve Kentucky by
+Please note that CNCS/AmeriCorps federal agency documents and eGrants lists the due date as January 6, 2020.
+This was the national due date for competitive applications and national direct programs.
+Kentucky formula applications must be submitted to Serve Kentucky by April 26, 2021.

-Serve Kentucky Competitive Request for Proposals (RFP) Timeline
+Serve Kentucky Formula Request for Proposals (RFP) Timeline

-- Competitive Cost Reimbursement eGrants Application ID: 21AC230093
+- Formula Cost Reimbursement (Operational or Planning Grants) eGrants Application ID: 21AC233231

-- December 18, 2020: Notification of Commission decision to submit applications to CNCS
+- May 26-27, 2021: Notification of Commission decision to submit applications to CNCS/AmeriCorps federal agency

-- January 4, 2021: Kentucky competitive applications submitted to CNCS via eGrants
+- June 4-7, 2021: Kentucky formula applications submitted to CNCS/AmeriCorps federal agency via eGrants

 2021-21 Kentucky AmeriCorps RFP Documents